EMDR and Trauma

 It can be difficult to explain how Eye Movement Desensitization and Reprocessing Therapy (EMDR) can help with trauma.
-I want to share an article written by my EMDR supervisor and consultant who is a pioneer in EMDR and attachment trauma.
+I want to share an article written by my EMDR consultant who is a pioneer in EMDR and attachment trauma.
 I think she provides a comprehensive explanation for how EMDR works.
-If you have any unanswered questions or want to inquire whether EMDR therapy might be a good fit for you or your child please email [email protected]
+If you have any unanswered questions or want to inquire whether EMDR therapy might be a good fit for you or your child please email email@example.com

 How Traumatic Events are Stored in the Brain EMDR Debra Wesselmann, MS, LIMHP